9 accessories to get the most out of your air fryer

 Great for adding the right amount of oil

-Even though you can use air fryers without oil, small amounts can make your food taste better and prevent it from sticking.
+Even though you can use air fryers without oil (which helps make air fryers healthy), small amounts can make your food taste better and prevent it from sticking.

 But you shouldn’t add too much, as it can drip through the basket and end up smoking, so this is where an oil bottle comes in.